 Chiavari hosts three sanctuaries: Nostra Signora delle Grazie (Our Lady of Grace), Nostra Signora dell’Ulivo (Our Lady of the Olive Tree) in Bacezza and the most important one of all Nostra Signora dell’Orto (Our Lady of the Garden).

-Santuario di Nostra Signora delle GrazieNostra Signora delle Grazie.
-In a spectacular position along the Via Aurelia, on the cliff overlooking the sea, this sanctuary preserves an invaluable artistic heritage.
-The complex is composed of a hospice for pilgrims and one older chapel, dating back to the 18th century, and the splendid church decorated with frescoes by Teramo Piaggio and Luca Cambiaso, made between 1539 and 1550 and representing the Stories of the life of the Virgin and the Passion of Christ.
-The church houses the miraculous wooden statue of the Madonna, handcrafted in Flanders, brought to the sanctuary in 1416 by a Chiavarese captain, whose ship refused to leave the port of the city where the statue was for sale until the captain bought it.
+In a spectacular position along the Via Aurelia, on the cliffs overlooking the sea, Nostra Signora delle Grazie preserves an invaluable artistic heritage.
+The complex consists of a hospice for pilgrims, an older chapel dating back to the 18th century, and the splendid church decorated with frescoes by Teramo Piaggio and Luca Cambiaso.
+These frescoes, created between 1539 and 1550, depict the Stories of the Life of the Virgin and the Passion of Christ.
+The church houses the miraculous wooden statue of the Madonna, handcrafted in Flanders and brought to the sanctuary in 1416 by a Chiavarese captain.
+According to the legend, the ship carrying the statue could not leave the port until the statue was purchased.

 Basilica Nostra Signora dell'Orto

-Nostra Signora dell’Orto is linked to the story of an apparition of the Virgin: in 1493, an image of the Madonna with Child was painted on a kitchen garden wall, in an area that was then outside the walls of the village.
+Nostra Signora dell’Orto is linked to the story of an apparition of the Virgin: in 1493, an image of the Madonna and Child was painted on a kitchen garden wall, in an area that was then outside the walls of the village.
 The Madonna was soon credited with miraculous powers, particularly during the plague of 1528.
 On 2 July 1610, the Virgin appeared to the peasant Sebastiano Descalzo near that very image, giving rise to a profound devotion, which led to the erection of the splendid sanctuary, later transformed into a bishop’s see.

 The DIOCESAN MUSEUM